Presented by Adidas

 Caution!
 This is a backcountry race course and contains many obstacles including embedded rock, loose rocks and dirt,roots, water and more.
 The presence of bear, moose and mountain lion may exist also.
 In addition to possibly hazardous trail conditions, weather conditions can change rapidly in the Aspen Snowmass area.
 Whereas there are volunteer medical personnel along the course and at aid stations, there is no guarantee of rescue or medical attention.
 Each participant is ultimately responsible for their own rescue and preparation for course and weather conditions.
 This means carrying protective clothing in case of bad weather or injury.
 Rescue from an injury is not guaranteed and may be delayed due to other injuries or distance from medical personnel.

-Bibs, Chips & Goody bags (including t-shirts) can be picked up at the Ute Mountaineer on Wednesday 9/20 & Thursday 9/21 9am-8pm and Friday 9/22 9am-9:30pm.
+Bibs, Chips & Goody bags (including t-shirts) can be picked up at the Ute Mountaineer on Wednesday 9/19 & Thursday 9/20 9am-8pm and Friday 9/21 9am-9:30pm.
 They can also be picked up race morning from 7-8:15am at the race start.
 The race start location remains the same.
-Race day packet pick-up location will be in a conference room of the Snowmass Village Westin – on the street level just above the mall.
+Race day packet pick-up location TBD.

 WE ENCOURAGE ALL RACE PARTICIPANTS TO PICK UP THEIR PACKETS PRIOR TO RACE DAY